 Another key feature of the program is that it will calculate the point blank range of a cartridge for a game animal or silhouette target of any size (up to a vital zone of 30 inches - 7.62cm), for either of two cases.
 The first case is when you have already sighted in your gun for a certain zero range and you want to know how far out you

-The program also will tell you what happens when you first zero your gun in at a convenient shooting range, and then shoot at a target that is either uphill or downhill compared to the slope of the shooting range where you sighted in.
+The program also will tell you what happens when you first zero your gun in at a convenient shooting range, and then shoot at a target that is either uphill or downhill compared to the shooting range where you sighted in.
 In such a situation the bullet trajectory will be different compared to the trajectory at the range you used to zero in.
 The program calculates the differences in all the trajectory parameters for you.

 Another feature of the program will compute where your gun is zeroed if you know that it shoots high by a measured amount at a known range.

 Still another feature calculates the maximum range that a bullet can reach along a given slope angle.
 The slope angle can be chosen as positive (uphill), zero (level fire), or negative (downhill).
 This feature also calculates the elevation angle of the gun muzzle (referenced to level) for the bullet to reach the maximum range along the chosen slope.

 INFINITY handles up to five different active bullets at a time.
 The program stores a full inventory of bullets and cartridges offered by 15 manufacturers, both U.S. and foreign.
 Each of the five active bullets can be selected from anywhere in the stored inventory list.
 A key feature of the program allows any one of several trajectory parameters to be compared among the five (or any smaller number) bullets that you select.